 The possibility of being able to study this course of study part-time does not mean that there are special events in the evening or on weekends.
 Instead, there is the possibility of being restricted to certain days or only studying for certain periods on certain days.

-Before the beginning of each semester you decide which level you would like to enrol in.
+Before the beginning of each semester you decide which level you would like to enroll in.
 The choice of level is linked to the maximum number of credits per semester.
 It is possible to change between the different forms (full-time, part-time 66% and part-time 50%) before each semester (changeover period see below) in order to be able to adapt to changing life situations.

 By choosing different time models, the standard period of study can be extended or shortened.
 This results in an individual study duration.